Description

 Competing Products

-Comparing this heater to similar models, it holds its own in terms of portability and safety features.
-For example, the Lasko Ceramic Tower Heater offers a built-in thermostat and remote control, which the BLACK+DECKER lacks.
-However, the Lasko is bulkier and less portable.
-Honeywell’s HCE200W UberHeat Ceramic Heater is another contender, boasting a compact design and similar safety features, but it doesn’t have oscillation.
-While the BLACK+DECKER heater isn’t perfect, its combination of quiet operation, safety, and effective heating makes it a strong competitor in its price range.
+Compared with similar models, this heater holds its own on portability and safety features.
+The Lasko ceramic tower offers a built-in thermostat and remote control that the BLACK+DECKER lacks, but it is bulkier and less portable.
+Honeywell’s HCE200W UberHeat ceramic heater is another contender with a compact design and comparable safety features, though it does without oscillation.
+Among radiant designs, the EZ-HEAT parabolic dish heater takes the same directional approach in a different form factor.
+The BLACK+DECKER has gaps, but the combination of quiet operation, safety and effective small-room heating makes it a strong competitor in its price range.

 Quality for Price